ibm-cloud-docs/cis/rate-limiting.md

 {: #create-a-custom-rate-limiting-rule-ui}
 {: ui}

 Enter a rule name that helps you remember what the rule does.
-This is an optional field.
+This field is an optional field.

 In the **Traffic matching criteria** section, enter the following information.